lilschmitz/Project_3_Lifestyle_Fitness/README.md

 ### Welcome Section

+Screenshot availabe here:
 [Welcome Section](https://www.dropbox.com/s/zwg0k96fiq1yn0r/Screenshot%202017-09-14%2013.22.56.png?dl=0)

 ### Welcome Section when logged in

+Screenshot availabe here:
 [Welcome Section when logged in](https://www.dropbox.com/s/79zcmwvujifhxlx/Screenshot%202017-09-14%2013.45.06.png?dl=0)

 The Welcome section changes to include the user's username when the user is logged in.
 Each section has a downward facing arrow button at the end of the section, which is a navigation button and allows to jump to the next section.

-## Carousel Section as part of the Welcome Section
+### Carousel Section as part of the Welcome Section

+Screenshot availabe here:
 [Welcome Section Carousel](https://www.dropbox.com/s/mm36m0kevbv2vxf/Screenshot%202017-09-15%2014.29.15.png?dl=0)

 This 'Carousel' functionality is a display of two of the overall 6 services and a message and link to the blog site.